marklivolsi/seqo/README.md

 # seqo

-A JavaScript adaptation of the Python library [clique](https://gitlab.com/4degrees/clique) for working with numeric sequences in filenames and text patterns.
+A JavaScript adaptation of the Python library [clique](https://gitlab.com/4degrees/clique) for parsing collections from common numerical components.
 Useful for handling frame sequences, version numbers, and other numbered file patterns.

 ## Features